Kady Sandel Review: What Is Her Floating Agency Model?

 Kady Sandel reviews are positive.
 Her clients like that she puts active effort into the rebranding process.
 Clients also say that Kady gave advice every step of the way.
 However, I found no specific details about the performance of her clients.
 I also found no negative reviews.

-I’ve built multiple 6-figure online businesses in over a decade.
-I understand the challenges of scaling service-based businesses.
-Most designers remain trapped in time-for-money exchanges.
 This article reviews Kady Sandel and her floating agency model.
 It covers her background, business, and claims.

 Kady Sandel: Pros and Cons